South Korea reports 142 more coronavirus cases, total 346

 But with more church members than available places in heaven, they are said to have to compete for slots and pursue converts persistently and secretively.
 President Moon Jae-in on Friday called for a "thorough investigation" of everyone who attended the funeral and Shincheonji services.

-The US army garrison in Daegu -- where around 10,000 soldiers, civilians, and family members live or work -- has restricted access and instructed any American troops who recently attended Shincheonji services to self-quarantine.
-Shincheonji offered an apology, suspending its worship services and gatherings worldwide.
+The US army garrison in Daegu -- where around 10,000 soldiers, civilians and family members live or work -- has restricted access and instructed any American troops who recently attended Shincheonji services to self-quarantine.
+Shincheonji offered an apology, suspending its worship services and gatherings nationwide.

-"We are deeply sorry that because of one of our members, who thought of her condition as cold because she had not traveled abroad, led to many in our church being infected and thereby caused concern to the local community," it said in a statement.
+"We are deeply sorry that because of one of our members, who thought of her condition as a cold because she had not travelled abroad, led to many in our church being infected and thereby caused concern to the local community," it said in a statement.
 But its leader Lee told his followers the outbreak had been "caused by the Devil" and compared it to the biblical testing of Job, Yonhap news agency reported.
+(AFP) RS RS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)